mattc-kb/The-Squall/README.md

 ![Squall v1.0 pcb](pictures/squall_v1_PCB2.jpg)

 ## Firmware:
-I have loaded corne firmware successfully onto this board.
+I have loaded and I am currently using Corne firmware successfully on this board.